arituerto/arituerto.github.io/_bike/genesis_borough.md

 title: Genesis Borough 2015 - The lost file
 ---

+# Genesis Borough (2015)

 *The information in this page was published in [genesis website](https://www.genesisbikes.co.uk/).
-As owner of an >X< I wanted to have this information accesible so I repoduced it here.*
+As owner (well my wife actually) of an Borough I wanted to have this information accesible so I repoduced it here.*

-# Genesis Borough (2015)

 Genesis Borough represents a perfect blend of classic, understated looks combined with the modern, dependable, good value for money and top-performing componentry.
 Featuring dependable Shimano Claris 8sp drivetrain with slightly reduced gearing (via the 46/34T chainset) for load carrying urban errands and integrated chainguard to protect your clothing.
 The subtly swept riser bar places the hands at a more neutral and comfortable angle, and helps give a slightly shorter, more upright and relaxed overall rider position.
 Shimano’s new M355 hydraulic disc brakes and fast rolling, puncture-resistant Conti Sport Contact tyres mean more riding, less fettling.